 Creating a data-driven marketing strategy means making decisions and extracting insights based on data generated by your audience and customers, usually on your digital platforms but also in personal interactions.
 This kind of data is usually known as first-party data.

-The goal of data-driven strategies is to serve the customer by creating better interactions and to guide them through every step of the journey to the desired outcome of your strategy, whether that is more sales, better customer relationships, more loyalty and so on.
+The goal of data-driven strategies, then, is to serve the customer by creating better interactions and to guide them through every step of their journey to the desired outcome of your strategy, whether that is more sales, better customer relationships, more loyalty and so on.

 Let’s talk stats!

-Did you know that, according to Google, 61% of people expect brands to create tailor-made experiences for them?
-And that 90% of marketers consider personalization as one of the most important aspects contributing to profitability?
+Did you know that according to Google 61% of people expect brands to create tailor-made experiences for them?
+Moreover, 90% of marketers consider personalization one of the most important aspects contributing to profitability.

 A data-driven strategy will provide you with the tools to meet your audience’s expectations and generate an optimal experience for them.

-Also, marketers consider that having a data-driven perspective is a successful way of increasing their revenue, driving up to eight times more ROI than those businesses that don’t have this approach.
-And they don’t plan to slow down anytime soon!
-According to marketing tech platform Invoca, brands are expecting to increase their budget for data-driven marketing as well.
+Many marketers believe that having a data-driven perspective is the most successful way to increase their revenue, driving up to eight times more ROI than those businesses that don’t have a data-driven approach.
+According to marketing tech platform Invoca, brands are expecting to increase their budget for data-driven marketing.

 1. Reach the right users

 A data-driven strategy will help you reach the ideal audience for your brand.
-Marketing analytics tools will provide detailed customer demographics such as their locations, interests and motivations and how they discovered your site.
-With this information, you can analyze and determine who is the right audience for your products or services.
-With this, you can focus your efforts on these certain users while working on attracting more customers, expanding your audience.
+Marketing analytics tools will provide detailed customer demographics such as their locations, interests and motivations.
+With this information, you determine who is the right audience for your products or services and focus your efforts on targeted users while still attracting more customers and expanding your audience.

-2. Get a better understanding of your customers
+2. Get a better understanding of customer behavior

 3. Create great brand experiences for your audience

 4. Better budget management

-Focusing on specific customer journeys and channels will help you identify which aspects need more investment and which ones don’t.
-With better budget management, you will be able to consider what to focus your time on and how to allocate your resources in a more efficient way.
+Focusing on specific customer journeys and channels will help you identify which areas of your marketing strategy need more investment (and which ones don’t).
+With better budget management, you will be able to allocate your resources in a more efficient way.